GDQuest/website/content/post/2017/news/godot-kickstarter-form-results/index.md

 ## Be the first to know!

-To know when the Kickstarter's up, **click the button below and subscribe to GDquest on Youtube**!
+To know when the Kickstarter's up, **click the button below and subscribe to GDQuest on Youtube**!
 You will get 1 free tutorial every single day throughout the campaign:

-{{< calltoaction "http://youtube.com/c/gdquest" "The GDquest channel" >}}
+{{< calltoaction "http://youtube.com/c/gdquest" "The GDQuest channel" >}}

 Thank you for your time!
 Feel free to comment or ask questions below :)